-How to Reduce Vertigo Symptoms with Your Diet
+How to Reduce Labyrinthitis Symptoms with Your Diet

 If you’re struggling with Meniere’s disease or Labyrinthitis, diet and the foods you eat can either be a part of the problem or a part of the solution.
 The consumption of certain foods can actually make your symptoms worse.
 On the other hand, your body needs nutrient-rich foods to help ward off the adverse effects of Meniere’s disease and labyrinthitis.
 If you’re experiencing symptoms such as a ringing in the ears, a loss of balance, hearing loss, and dizziness or nausea, you can improve your situation by staying healthy to the best of your abilities.
 Take a look at what you should include in your labyrinthitis disease diet.